Denis-Tojaga/TrackApp_API/README.md

 ## Server setup

-### - Download this repo from github
+- Download this repo from github
-### - In terminal,inside the directory, type in "npm run dev" to run dev script
+- In terminal (inside the directory) type in "npm run dev" to run dev script

 <br />

  - API is made with Express.js and as a database MongoDB is used